 Whether or not Dorn had instigated the assault by stealing Meyers’ watch, as Meyers alleged, is not clear, though possible.
 Whatever the case, Meyers harassed and taunted Dorn before stabbing him with a hot poker.
 Meyers was arrested for assault later that night.

 Though initial reports indicated Dorn’s wounds were not serious, they proved fatal a few weeks later.
-Dorn died on March 16, 1876.
+Dorn, who was 54 years old, died on March 16, 1876.

 Newspaper coverage of the case paints a picture of two disreputable and alcoholic older men, and a sadistic and escalating series of insults and assaults carried out in a seedy “notorious ‘dive’” basement bar.